zefhemel/matterless/README.md

 **What if** you prefer to be in full control of your code, infrastructure and data?

 _Matterless_ may just be what you've been waiting for all this time.
-Could it be?
-(Spoiler alert: yes it is.)

-Matterless brings the powerful serverless programming model to your own server, laptop or even Raspberry Pi.
+Matterless brings the serverless programming model to your own server, laptop or even Raspberry Pi.
 It is simple to use, fast to deploy, and... let's just call a spade a spade, it's _awesome_.

 Why?

 1. Matterless is distributed as a **single binary** with no required dependencies (Matterless relies on [Deno](https://deno.land/) as its main runtime, but will download it on-the-fly).
 2. Matterless requires **zero configuration**  to run (although it does give you options).
 3. Matterless is **light-weight**: it runs fine on a Raspberry Pi.
-There's no fancy container orchestration, kubernetes or firecrackers involved.
+There's no fancy container orchestration, Kubernetes or firecrackers involved.
-4. Matterless enables **extremely rapid iteration**: Matterless applications tend to (re)deploy within seconds.
-A common mode of develoment is to have Matterless watch for file changes and reload on every file save.
+4. Matterless enables **extremely rapid iteration**: Matterless applications tend to (re)deploy within a second or two.
+A common mode of development is to have Matterless watch for file changes and reload on every file save.

 Matterless is not attempting to be a replacement for AWS, Azure or GCP.
 If you need to scale from 0 to thousands of requests per second, Matterless likely won't cut it.
-Matterless' sweetspot is in building scratch-your-own-itch micro applications you may have a need for, but wouldn't require the extreme scalability the full cloud provides.
+Matterless' sweet spot is likely in building scratch-your-own-itch micro applications you may have a need for, but wouldn't require the extreme scalability the full cloud provides.

-Nevertheless, its programming model is very serverless-esque, because you...
+Nevertheless, its programming model is serverless-esque, because you...

 * Use Matterless **functions** to respond to events.
 * Use Matterless **events** to glue different parts of your application together.